henryccyu/CenterChurch/English/chapter16.md

 but through the special revelation of God's Word.
 They are nurtured within the church by means of preaching and the sacraments.
 In this view, building up the church-evangelism, discipleship, Christian community-is the only truly redemptive "kingdom work."

 This twofold framework for the nature of God's rule is the animating principle of this model.
 Two Kingdoms advocates believe the main problem today is the confusion of these two kingdoms, whether by the liberal church striving for relevance or by newer conservatives trying to transform culture.
 From this conviction flow the following features of the Two Kingdoms model for relating Christ to culture.
-1. Two Kingdoms proponents, unlike those in the Counterculturalist model (or those who take the pietistic stance), place a high value on Christians pursuing their work in "secular" vocations.
+**1.** Two Kingdoms proponents, unlike those in the Counterculturalist model (or those who take the pietistic stance), place a high value on Christians pursuing their work in "secular" vocations.
 We must not think we can only serve God within the church.
 All work is a way to serve God and our neighbor.

-LUTHER ON WORK AS A CALLING FROM GOD
+> **LUTHER ON WORK AS A CALLING FROM GOD**
+>
-Martin Luther was particularly helpful in his emphasis that all secular work is a calling from God.
+> Martin Luther was particularly helpful in his emphasis that all secular work is a calling from God.
 In his exposition of Psalm 147, Luther teaches that, while God can feed us directly, he feeds us through the work of others, so that the farmer, the milkmaid, and the grocer are all doing God's work.
 When Luther comments on verse 13 ("he strengthens the bars of your gates"), he argues that, while God could protect our cities directly, instead he guards us with laws from good legislators and lawyers, with good order from wise rulers, with security through skillful police and soldiers.
 Luther concludes, "These are the masks of God, behind which he wants to remain concealed and do all things."76 In other words, all work, even the most menial, is the way in which God does his work in the world, and therefore all work is a calling from God.

-2. The Two Kingdoms model differs significantly from the Transformationists in their counsel on how Christians should do their work in the world.
+**2.** The Two Kingdoms model differs significantly from the Transformationists in their counsel on how Christians should do their work in the world.
 While Christian work in the common kingdom has dignity and usefulness, Two Kingdoms advocates tell believers they are not to look for "uniquely 'Christian' ways of doing ordinary tasks."77 A word that is conspicuously absent from Two Kingdoms discourse on secular work is the term worldview.
 As co-citizens in the common kingdom, Christians do not have unique ideas of the common good and human flourishing that non-Christians cannot intuitively know.
 There is no distinctively Christian civilization.
 Thus, according to the Two Kingdoms model, believers are not creating distinctively Christian culture.78 They should not try to change culture so that it reflects Christian beliefs, nor should they think they are to "heal" creation.
 God's ruling power in the common kingdom is only to restrain evil — not to improve the culture by diminishing the effects of sin on human society.
 All that occurs in this realm is "temporal, provisional, and bound to pass away”. — “not matters of any ultimate or spiritual importance."79 When Christians are doing their work in the world, they are serving God and their neighbors, but they are not restoring creation or moving culture into a more Christian direction.
 Here Two Kingdoms thinkers join with the Counterculturalists in their criticism of
 Transformationism.
 The job of the church, they say, is not to change society but to simply be the church.
 There is no warrant for us to seek to create a Christian society.

-3. Two Kingdoms proponents part ways not only with Transformationists but also with Counterculturalists over their view of human government and the general world of commerce.
+**3.** Two Kingdoms proponents part ways not only with Transformationists but also with Counterculturalists over their view of human government and the general world of commerce.
 While Transformationists see the secular state as a huge problem, and Counterculturalists see it as a seat of violence and empire, the Two Kingdoms model sees a secular, neutral state as exactly what God wants, not a state coercively imposing religious values.80 The Two Kingdoms view generally says the same thing about commerce and capital markets.
 These are not demonic (as the
 Counterculturalist says) or so fallen that they need to be redeemed (as the Transformationist says).
 They are spaces of common grace where Christians should pursue their callings with skillfulness and joy.
 Christians should not feel guilt and "unbiblical pressure" to establish Christian theories or practices of business or government.81

-4. As a direct implication of everything we have said, Two Kingdoms advocates are very guarded about how much improvement, if any, Christians can expect to see in culture.
+**4.** As a direct implication of everything we have said, Two Kingdoms advocates are very guarded about how much improvement, if any, Christians can expect to see in culture.
 They counsel us to avoid not only triumphalism but also great optimism.
 The Two Kingdoms model "demands limited and sober expectations...
 The [common] kingdom, regulated by natural law, is severely limited in what it can attain."82 As we have noted, God's common kingdom is predominantly a force for restraining disorder, not for building a new order.
 As VanDrunen argues, everything here on earth except for our souls and resurrection bodies is going to be destroyed.
 Nothing we do in the common kingdom, therefore, is of lasting importance.
 In the end, we should not expect too much out of this life — we should set all our hopes fully on the future hope of Christ's final salvation and return.

 Is there a spectrum within this model, as we have seen to one degree or another in the others?
 Yes, there is.
 First, there is a distinction between the traditional Lutheran understanding of the Two Kingdoms and the recent version being promoted by conservative Reformed authors.
 Luther did not see the Two Kingdoms as the realm of the world and the church, but as the realm of the physical and the spiritual.
 For Luther, then, the visible, institutional church was actually part of the “temporal” kingdom in which even church government was ordered with a form of law, while the invisible church was the mystical communion of saints who live together under grace and in freedom.83 Luther—and Lutheranism - did not believe, then, in as radical a disjunction between church and state as is set forth by contemporary Reformed Two Kingdoms advocates.
 Luther and Calvin called on kings and nobles to make Protestant reform the law of their lands.

 There is also something of a spectrum within the Reformed Two Kingdoms camp.
 As we have seen, proponents of the Two Kingdoms view by and large resist the Transformationist idea that our worldview makes believers' work in the world profoundly different from that of nonbelievers.
 Two Kingdoms authors say that by means of common grace, not the Bible, God lets believers and nonbelievers know what they need to know to fulfill vocations in the world.
-Typical of this perspective is T. David Gordon, writing in Modern Reformation, where he strenuously argues that Christians out in the world do not do their work differently than nonbelievers do.84 In his writings, Gordon insists that Christians do not labor in a "distinctively Christian" manner, nor do they seek to change the world or society.85 David VanDrunen chimes in with this observation: "Generally speaking, believers are not to seek an objectively unique Christian way of pursuing cultural activities."86 However, Michael Horton, a prominent Two Kingdoms theologian and an editor of Modern Reformation, has taught that Christians should "pursue their vocation in a 'distinctively Christian' way.”87 This is a real difference, based perhaps on somewhat different views of the power of common grace or the purpose of Scripture, and yet with regard to Christian worldview, both thinkers are much more like each other than they are like Transformationists.88 While Horton studiously avoids the term worldview, he has written that the form of Christians' work in the world is distinct from that of non-Christians, and that, while the institutional church should not be aiming to change the world, individual believers should be "salt" and should seek to reform society.
+Typical of this perspective is T. David Gordon, writing in Modern Reformation, where he strenuously argues that Christians out in the world do not do their work differently than nonbelievers do.84 In his writings, Gordon insists that Christians do not labor in a "distinctively Christian" manner, nor do they seek to change the world or society.85 David VanDrunen chimes in with this observation: "Generally speaking, believers are not to seek an objectively unique Christian way of pursuing cultural activities."86

+However, Michael Horton, a prominent Two Kingdoms theologian and an editor of Modern Reformation, has taught that Christians should "pursue their vocation in a 'distinctively Christian' way.”87 This is a real difference, based perhaps on somewhat different views of the power of common grace or the purpose of Scripture, and yet with regard to Christian worldview, both thinkers are much more like each other than they are like Transformationists.88 While Horton studiously avoids the term worldview, he has written that the form of Christians' work in the world is distinct from that of non-Christians, and that, while the institutional church should not be aiming to change the world, individual believers should be "salt" and should seek to reform society.
 He writes the following:
-The biblical drama, doctrines, and doxology yield a discipleship in the world that does indeed transform.
+&nbsp;&nbsp;_The biblical drama, doctrines, and doxology yield a discipleship in the world that does indeed transform.
 It never transforms the kingdoms of this age into the kingdom of Christ (for that we await the King's bodily return); however, it does touch the lives of ordinary people every day through ordinary relationships.
-Not everyone is a William Wilberforce, but we can be glad that he was shaped by the faithful ministry of the Anglican Calvinist John Newton and committed his life to the extirpation of the slave trade.89
+Not everyone is a William Wilberforce, but we can be glad that he was shaped by the faithful ministry of the Anglican Calvinist John Newton and committed his life to the extirpation of the slave trade.89_

-THE CREATION MANDATE
+> **THE CREATION MANDATE**
+>
-Two Kingdoms authors part ways with neo-Calvinists over the "creation mandate" of Genesis 1 and 2.
+> Two Kingdoms authors part ways with neo-Calvinists over the "creation mandate" of Genesis 1 and 2.
 Neo-Calvinists see God as giving Adam (and therefore all human beings) a mandate to create culture, to do work and develop the creation (see Gen 1:26-28; 2:15).
 Yet
 Two Kingdoms authors insist that the work God gave to Adam—to guard and cultivate the garden - has been fulfilled by Christ, and therefore "Christian" cultural endeavors should not be understood as getting back to Adam's original task.

-NOT DISTINCTIVELY CHRISTIAN
+> **NOT DISTINCTIVELY CHRISTIAN**
+>
-In the final chapter of Living in God's Two Kingdoms, "Education, Vocation, and Politics," David VanDrunen first says "there are many unique things about Christians' cultural activity," but then he explains that the main way they are distinct is "subjectively," that is, in their motivation to do things wholeheartedly for the Lord (pp. 167-68).
+> In the final chapter of Living in God's Two Kingdoms, "Education, Vocation, and Politics," David VanDrunen first says "there are many unique things about Christians' cultural activity," but then he explains that the main way they are distinct is "subjectively," that is, in their motivation to do things wholeheartedly for the Lord (pp. 167-68).
 When he asks if Christian work is "objectively" distinctive — that is, distinctive in its actual form or content, not just in motivation - he answers in the negative.
 He then reiterates what he has stated in the rest of his book—that the normative standards for cultural activity are not distinctively Christian; they are common grace norms available to all.
+>
-Later, in the context of a discussion of education, VanDrunen bluntly states that "neither the church nor the family ... has competence to impart a comprehensively detailed world and life view."
+> Later, in the context of a discussion of education, VanDrunen bluntly states that "neither the church nor the family ... has competence to impart a comprehensively detailed world and life view."
 If the modifier "comprehensively detailed" is strong enough, it is unlikely that any neo-Calvinist would disagree with VanDrunen.
 No one who advocates a Transformationist perspective believes there is a New Testament version of the book of Leviticus that dictates the Christian way to eat and dress.
 But in the context, VanDrunen hints that when a school or family tries to teach children a worldview, they are usurping the place of the minister, who is to teach the Bible to the youth inside the church (pp. 177-78.)90

 As we have seen, this is different in content and in spirit from what many other Two Kingdoms advocates have written.
 It gives more weight to the concept of worldview (without using the word), to the idea that the culture is fallen and distorted by sin, and to the hope that cultural reform is desirable and possible.

-PROBLEMS WITH THE TWO KINGDOMS MODEL
+### PROBLEMS WITH THE TWO KINGDOMS MODEL
 Several problems have been cited with the Two Kingdoms model.91

-1. The Two Kingdoms model gives more weight and credit to the function of common grace than the Bible does.
-Two Kingdoms authors insist that Christians do not need to bring their understanding of the Bible and the gospel to bear on public life in order to strengthen it, because society is and can be kept healthy through the light of natural revelation given by God to all people.
+**1. The Two Kingdoms model gives more weight and credit to the function of common grace than the Bible does.** Two Kingdoms authors insist that Christians do not need to bring their understanding of the Bible and the gospel to bear on public life in order to strengthen it, because society is and can be kept healthy through the light of natural revelation given by God to all people.
 While this rightly highlights what the Bible says about the existence of common grace, it does not do equal justice to the biblical teaching that human beings suppress the truth they have (Rom
 1:18-32) and therefore do not read natural revelation rightly.
 When John Calvin speaks of natural revelation in his Institutes, he strikes the balance perfectly.
 He writes the following:

-Let that admirable light of truth shining in [secular writers] teach us that the mind of man, though fallen and perverted from its wholeness, is nevertheless clothed and ornamented with God's excellent gifts.
+&nbsp;&nbsp;_Let that admirable light of truth shining in [secular writers] teach us that the mind of man, though fallen and perverted from its wholeness, is nevertheless clothed and ornamented with God's excellent gifts.
 If we regard the Spirit of God as the sole fountain of truth, we shall neither reject the truth itself, nor despise it wherever it shall appear, unless we wish to dishonor the Spirit of God ...
 Those men whom Scripture (1 Cor 2:14) calls “natural men” were, indeed, sharp and penetrating in their investigation of inferior things.
-Let us, accordingly, learn by their example how many gifts the Lord left to human nature even after it was despoiled of its true good.92 And yet, just before this passage Calvin writes that while it is true that "in man's perverted and degenerate nature some sparks still gleam ... [the light is nonetheless] choked with dense ignorance, so that it cannot come forth effectively...
+Let us, accordingly, learn by their example how many gifts the Lord left to human nature even after it was despoiled of its true good.92_

+And yet, just before this passage Calvin writes that while it is true that "in man's perverted and degenerate nature some sparks still gleam ... [the light is nonetheless] choked with dense ignorance, so that it cannot come forth effectively...
 [His] mind, because of its dullness... betrays how incapable it is of seeking and finding truth."93 Two Kingdoms advocates have often written as if natural law and common grace are enough to guide human beings — without the light of the Bible — to build a society that is peaceful and prosperous, one that fits human nature and destiny.
 But this seems to go beyond what the Bible teaches, namely, that human beings usually distort, suppress, and deny the natural revelation of God.

-2. Much of the social good that Two Kingdoms people attribute to natural revelation is really the fruit of the introduction of Christian teaching — of special revelation, if you will — into world cultures.
-For example, Nicholas Wolterstorff has argued that the very idea of human rights came out of Christian teaching on the image of God.
+**2. Much of the social good that Two Kingdoms people attribute to natural revelation is really the fruit of the introduction of Christian teaching — of special revelation, if you will — into world cultures.** For example, Nicholas Wolterstorff has argued that the very idea of human rights came out of Christian teaching on the image of God.
 It did not develop, and perhaps could not have developed, out of other views of human nature.94 Now, for highly complex reasons, the idea of human rights has gone global.
 Samuel Moyn has recently argued that human rights have filled the enormous vacuum left by the collapse of revolutionary socialism, as well as most other credible frameworks for grounding moral values and justice.95 But we should still ask, "Where did the idea of human rights come from?"
 Since so many secular people support it, does this mean it is a product of natural revelation?
 No-it is the product of various factors.
 The world has been exposed to biblical teaching and has taken this insight of special revelation and given it a more universal, non-Christian meaning.
 But the basic ideas of inherent human dignity, the importance of forgiveness rather than vengeance, the importance of philanthropy and charity — all of these grew out of Christian civilization, for they were virtually absent in Western pagan and Eastern civilizations.96 They now seem to have become permanent fixtures of contemporary Western life, even though the original basis for them, the Christian faith, has been largely abandoned by the culture.

 Is it right, then, to strictly say that culture is ordered by natural revelation and hold that the Bible should not be brought to bear on public life?
 As Dan Strange observes, quoting Peter Leithart, the real condition in most Western societies is one of "middle grace"97— a complex interaction of concepts introduced from the Bible that get traction broadly for a host of other reasons, which we could eventually come to see as common grace.

 A famous example is the abolitionist movement, led by evangelical Christians such as William Wilberforce and others.
 Christian leaders of the movement were inspired by views of human nature taken from the special revelation of the Bible.
 And yet they would have never been successful in their endeavors unless many non-Christian people had found the call to abolish slavery resonating in their hearts and consciences as well - the product of common grace.
 The question is whether non-Christian religions and people could have originally produced the idea that slavery per se is wrong.
 Historically, this idea grew out of Christian reflection on the idea of the imago Dei.98 In other words, slavery could not have been abolished without common grace, but it would never have been abolished with only common grace.

-3. The Two Kingdoms model implies or teaches that it is possible for human life to be conducted on a religiously neutral basis.
-This model wants the state to be secular and neutral.
+**3. The Two Kingdoms model implies or teaches that it is possible for human life to be conducted on a religiously neutral basis.** This model wants the state to be secular and neutral.
 It denies the need for a Christian perspective on law, government, economics, and art.
 But it can be argued that the secular state is not only an undesirable goal.
 In the end, it is an impossibility.
 A secular state is really a myth- — a disingenuous product of the Enlightenment.99 As we observed in the chapters on contextualization, our practices are unavoidably grounded in fundamental beliefs about right and wrong, human nature and destiny, the meaning of life, what is wrong with human society, and what will fix it.
 All of these working assumptions are based on nonprovable faith assumptions about human nature and spiritual reality.
 Michael Sandel, who teaches a popular course on justice at Harvard University, states that all theories of justice are "inescapably judgmental."
 He goes on to observe that you cannot hold a position on financial bailouts, surrogate motherhood, same-sex marriage, affirmative action, or CEO pay without assuming some underlying beliefs about
 "the right way to value things."
 For example, when one person says women should have the right to choose an abortion while another says women shouldn't have that choice, each is valuing things differently — a valuation always based on moral beliefs that are not scientifically based.
 These implicit assumptions are acts of faith, and therefore there can ultimately be no neutral, secular state.
 All cultures and governments will be animated by certain of these acts of faith and not by others.
 101

--
-BORROWED CAPITAL
+> **BORROWED CAPITAL**
+>
-In his history classes, C. John Sommerville used to demonstrate to students how thoroughly Christianized they were, even those who were atheistic or antireligious.
+> In his history classes, C. John Sommerville used to demonstrate to students how thoroughly Christianized they were, even those who were atheistic or antireligious.
 He would list the values of shame-and-honor cultures (like those of pagan northern Europe before the advent of Christian missionaries) and include values like pride, a strict ethic of revenge, the instilling of fear, the supreme importance of one's reputation and name, and loyalty to one's tribe.
 Then he would list corresponding Christian values, which had been hitherto unknown to the pagans of Europe - things like humility, forgiveness, peaceableness, and service to others, along with an equal respect for the dignity of all people made in God's image, 100 Many of Sommerville's most antireligious students were surprised to learn just how deeply they had been influenced by ways of thinking and living that had grown out of biblical ideas and been passed on to them through complex social and cultural processes.
 His point was that much of what is good and unique about Western civilization is actually "borrowed capital" from a Christian faith, even though the supernatural elements of the faith have been otherwise neglected of late in the public sphere.

 Sometimes Two Kingdoms advocates will ask advocates of the Transformationist model, "What is the Christian form of auto repair?
 How should we do dentistry from a Christian worldview?"
 The fact that Christians and non-Christian dentists fill cavities in the same way shows that indeed we do share common intuitions about life and our common humanity in the imago Dei.
 And Two Kingdoms advocates are correct that the Bible is not a comprehensive handbook for running a business or doing plumbing.
 We quoted Two Kingdoms theologian T. David Gordon in a footnote earlier in this chapter: "The Bible is sufficient to guide the human-as-covenanter” — that is, as a Christian living in the covenant community — “but not sufficient to guide the human-as-mechanic, the human-as-physician, the human-as-businessman, the human-as-parent [or spouse] ... or the human-as-legislator."102 Michael Horton has likewise written, "There is no difference between Christians and non-Christians with respect to their vocations ...
 If Christians as well as non-Christians participate in the common curse and common grace of this age in secular affairs, then there is no
 'Christian politics' or 'Christian art' or 'Christian literature,' any more than there is 'Christian plumbing."
+"103

-"103 The critics' response is that the Bible doesn't give a comprehensive handbook for anything, not even for being the church or living a Christian life.
+The critics' response is that the Bible doesn't give a comprehensive handbook for anything, not even for being the church or living a Christian life.
 Gordon is right to say that the Bible does not give us all we need to know to be good parents or spouses.
 It leaves many details up to us - but what it does tell us is profound and powerful and makes Christian marriages different from those based on other worldviews and philosophies of life.
 The Bible speaks to an enormous range of cultural, political, economic, and ethical issues that have a marked impact on every area of life.
 Historian
 John Sommerville argues that Western society's most pervasive ideas — such as the teachings that forgiveness and service are more admirable than saving face and revenge — have deeply biblical roots that are very different from the shame-and-honor cultures in the pre-Christian Western
 Hemisphere (see sidebar on "Borrowed Capital").
 Theologian Michael Allen reminds us that "Christian faith has [necessarily] cultural implications."104 Many have argued that the very rise of modern science could have only occurred in a society in which the biblical view of a sole, all-powerful, and personal Creator was prevalent.
 105 It seems naive to claim that Christian faith does not unavoidably shape culture in deep ways.

 The issue of slavery provides an interesting example of how Christianity changes culture.
 While Christians are usually criticized for having waited so long to abolish slavery, Miroslav Volf points out how even in the New Testament the gospel was sounding its death knell.
 Paul told
 Philemon, a Christian slave owner, to receive and treat his slave Onesimus as a "beloved brother” not only "in the Lord” but “in the flesh” (Phlm 16 ESV).
 New Testament scholar Douglas Moo explains that Paul used the phrase "in the flesh" to refer to "that aspect of human life that is bound by earthly oriented interests (cf. NJB, 'on the natural plane')."106 So Moo concludes that although Onesimus will technically remain Philemon's slave for the time being, “Paul is saying in effect, 'Your relationship with Onesimus will no longer be dictated by your legal relationship (master-slave) but